AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/qualtrics-modules.md

 ## Prerequisites

-To use Qualtrics modules, you must have a Qualtrics account.
+To use [!DNL Qualtrics] modules, you must have a [!UICONTROL Qualtrics] account.

 ## Connecting [!DNL Qualtrics] to [!DNL Workfront] Fusion

-You can create a connection to your [!DNL Qualtrics] account directly from inside a Qualtrics module.
+You can create a connection to your [!DNL Qualtrics] account directly from inside a [!UICONTROL Qualtrics] module.

-1. In any Qualtrics module, click **[!UICONTROL Add]** next to the [!UICONTROL Connection] field.
+1. In any [!UICONTROL Qualtrics] module, click **[!UICONTROL Add]** next to the [!UICONTROL Connection] field.
 1. Enter the following information:

    <table style="table-layout:auto">